Nakasero Market, Uganda - Things to Do in Nakasero Market

 Top Things to Do in Nakasero Market

-Browse sections of the market dedicated to handmade crafts, traditional textiles, and local artwork.
-Find unique souvenirs including woven baskets, traditional fabrics, wooden carvings, and handmade jewelry created by local artisans.
-This shopping experience supports local craftspeople while providing authentic mementos of your visit.
+Browse sections dedicated to handmade crafts, traditional textiles, and local artwork created by Ugandan artisans.
+Items include bark cloth, woven baskets, wooden sculptures, and jewelry made from local materials.
+This supports local craftspeople while providing authentic souvenirs.

 Getting There